 Skills for Care advises on induction requirements and what qualifications can help employers to develop staff, as well as helping fund adult social care employers to cover some of the costs of qualifications.

-For those looking to work in care, we promote the best routes into the sector but we do not recruit for other employers or Apprenticeships.
-Please note that we do not deliver training or promote, accredit or directly fund training companies.
+For those looking to work in care, we promote the best routes into the sector but we do not recruit on behalf of other care organisations or directly arrange Apprenticeships.

 To learn more about Skills for Care and how we can help you, see the What we do page or e-mail email@example.com or phone 0113 241 1275.
 We are open Monday to Friday, 9am to 5pm.

 Please note that the majority of enquiries we regularly receive can be answered by referring to our comprehensive resources on our website.
 These include:

 - Care Act: The new Care Act commences April 2015.
 Skills for Care has developed some free materials to help local authorities and other care organisations to plan for the changes that are needed and provide training around these.

 - Starting a new care organisation.
 Our website includes some information about what employers should consider about developing their new workforce.
 The Recommendations for CQC Providers Guide is a practical resource to assist employers.
 Skills for Care cannot advise around non-workforce development issues and such questions should be directed to the Care Quality Commission (CQC).

 - Training Providers: Skills for Care does not directly deliver any training.
 Our Choosing Workforce Learning Guidance recommends what to consider when choosing a training company and the National Skills Academy for Social Care Endorsement programme promotes some high quality training companies.